- Norton Antivirus is a solid antivirus choice, but it too can encounter issues at times.

 We can’t talk about third-party security solutions without including the Norton Antivirus.
 It’s one of the most reliable and valuable tools to use for malware protection.
 However, there seem to be lots of issues when it comes to running Norton on Windows 10 PC.
-Within the plethora of reported issues, we decided to single out the inability to update Norton with LiveUpdate feature on Windows 10.
+However, Norton Antivirus fails to update on Windows 10 for some users.

 We also made sure to try and address this with 4 enlisted solutions.
 If you’re unable to update Norton, follow the steps provided below.